- [Testing the printer-solenoid]

 - two separate windings on the same rectangular core, connected in series, each with a nominal DC-resiatance of 750 ohm (i.e., 1500 ohm total).

-IMPORTANT: large inductive voltage spikes (several 100 Volt) appear across the solenoid when it is (de-)energized.
+IMPORTANT: large inductive voltage spikes (several 100 volt) appear across the solenoid when it is (de-)energized.
 If you test the solenoid by itself, with a power supply, you must install a suppressor diode across the solenoid ( = across the output of the power supply).
 Obviously, the diode has to be installed with reverse polarity (otherwise the power supply will be short-circuited), and the diode must be able to handle at least 300 volt reverse voltage.
 E.g., a 1N4007 or equivalent.

 Fig. 6: large inductive back-EMF pulses upon (de-)energizing the printer solenoid

 Also note that in the Feld-Hell machine, one side of the solenoid is permanently connected to the generator voltage (150 - 185 volt DC).
-Here, there is no suppressor diode, as the RV12P4000 solenoid driver tube can handle the voltage spikes - so the spikes are there!
+Here, there is no suppressor diode, as the RV12P4000 solenoid driver tube can handle the voltage spikes - but the spikes are there!

 The schematic below shows a possible circuit design for testing a Feld-Hell printer solenoid, or operating such a solenoid with an external tone-pulse detector instead of the Feld-Hell amplifier box.
 Several circuit designs for such a detector are provided on this page.